tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/ELEC2005/Distilling The Unit.md

 ![](Attachments/Pasted%20image%2020231106173127.png)
 ![](Attachments/Pasted%20image%2020231106180618.png)
 ![](Attachments/Pasted%20image%2020231106180636.png)
-This gives us our operating point that allo
+This gives us our operating point that allows that irrespective of AC swing the diode remains in the active region.

 ## Constant Voltage Drop Approximation
 In the active region we can use a constant voltage (base side) and constant current (collector side) approximation